DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation: Related Works

 \subsection{Stereo Content Generation}

-Stereo content generation has evolved significantly from traditional disparity estimation and view synthesis methods to advanced deep learning techniques that enhance depth accuracy and visual realism.
-Early approaches utilized neural networks and generative networks to create stereo image pairs by predicting disparity maps and synthesizing corresponding views~\cite{xie2016deep3d, wang2019web}.
-Recent advancements have extended these techniques to video, addressing temporal coherence to ensure smooth and immersive stereo video sequences ~\cite{zhang2022temporal3d,shi2024immersepro, zhao2024stereocrafter}.
-Concurrently, diffusion models have been successfully adapted for stereo image generation, enabling zero-shot synthesis~\cite{wang2024stereodiffusion}.
-However, zero-shot generative models for stereo video are still under exploration, particularly in ensuring both spatial depth fidelity and temporal consistency across frames.
-A concurrent work~\cite{dai2024svg} proposes a \textit{frame matrix} by placing multiple camera views and warps the latent on every DDIM sampling step.
-In contrast, our method can generate new viewpoints without the need to perform warping at every step, which can highly reduce the computational cost.
+Stereo content generation has evolved significantly from traditional disparity estimation and view synthesis methods to modern deep learning approaches that enhance both depth accuracy and visual realism.
+Early approaches~\cite{xie2016deep3d, wang2019web} utilized neural networks and generative networks to predict disparity maps and synthesize the corresponding stereo image pairs.
+Recent advances have extended these techniques to video by incorporating temporal coherence, thereby creating smooth and immersive stereo video sequences ~\cite{zhang2022temporal3d,shi2024immersepro, zhao2024stereocrafter}.
+Notably, diffusion models have been successfully adapted for zero-shot stereo image synthesis~\cite{wang2024stereodiffusion}.
+However, applying these models to stereo video generation remains challenging, primarily due to the need to maintain both spatial depth fidelity and temporal consistency across frames.
+A concurrent work, namely SVG~\cite{dai2024svg}, proposes a \textit{frame matrix} approach, which involves placing multiple camera views and warping the latent space on every DDIM (Denoising Diffusion Implicit Models) sampling step.
+In contrast, our method generates new viewpoints without the need for warping at every step, resulting in approximately 3 times faster generation speed.